Performance Testing

 Unhappy user experience and lost revenue are all side-effects if you don't get this performance concept right.

-So read to the end of this tutorial to make sure you know how to measure response time accurately.
+So read to the end of this tutorial to make sure you know how to measure response time accurately and why performance testing is so important.

 Like anything I always like to start with the why?